Christian-Me/node-red-contrib-homie-convention/readme.md

 Details of the homie convention are available here [https://homieiot.github.io/]

+This node is tested with version **4.0.0** of the Homie convention but should work with version 3.0.x too.

+**BETA version!
+Please raise an issue on [github](https://github.com/Christian-Me/node-red-contrib-homie-convention/issues) if you run into any problems.
+Every support counts.
+Thank you in advance.**

 ## changelog

 * 0.0.1 Initial release
+* 0.0.2 Fixes to run on Node-RED 1.0.x & bug fixes (see end of this file)

 ## concept

 Announcements for `devices`/`nodes`/`properties` are stored on the mqtt broker as retained messages or sent "live".
 The homie-convention node collects the retained messages and makes it easy to select the property of interest.
 Additional attributes can be translated to useful messages to configure dashboard nodes.
 The node sends messages received on the input to the configured property.
-It also tries to convert data types if possible
+It also tries to convert data types if possible.

 ## configuration